2022 in Queensland soccer

 The 2022 Football Queensland season was the tenth season since NPL Queensland commenced as the highest-ranking level of Queensland men’s football.
 The 2022 season was also the fifth season of the Football Queensland Premier League and the second season of the Football Queensland Premier League 2, representing the second and third tiers of Queensland men's football respectively.
 It was also the inaugural season of the FQPL Champions League for the Northern Conference.

 Below NPL Queensland and the FQPL is a regional structure of nine zones with their own leagues.

+Men's League Tables

+2022 National Premier Leagues Queensland

+The 2022 National Premier Leagues Queensland season was the 10th season of first division football in Queensland under the National Premier Leagues banner.
+The season ran from 19 March to 27 August, as a double round-robin over 22 rounds, followed by a finals series.